Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Abstract

 \section{Abstract}

-In this paper we extend the Framization of the Temperley-Lieb algebra to the case of Coxeter systems of type type $\mathtt{B}$.
-We first discuss the natural extension of the Temperley-Lieb algebra to an arbitrary Coxeter system, and we focus in the type $\mathtt{B}$ case.
-This construction can be expressed as a quotient of the Hecke algebra of type $\mathtt{B}$ over an appropriate two-sided ideal.
-We then give the necessary and sufficient conditions so that the Markov trace defined on the Hecke algebra of type $\mathtt{B}$ factors through to the quotient algebra and we construct the corresponding knot invariants.
-Next, using this, we introduce a Framization of the Temperley-Lieb algebra of type $\mathtt{B}$ which, in turn, is defined as a proper quotient of the Framization of the Hecke algebra of type $\mathtt{B}$.
-The main theorem provides necessary and sufficient conditions for the Markov trace defined on the Framization of the Hecke algebra of type $\mathtt{B}$ to pass through to the quotient algebra.
-Finally, we present the derived invariants for framed and classical knots and links inside the solid torus. \end {abstract}
+We extend the Framization of the Temperley-Lieb algebra to Coxeter systems of type $\mathtt{B}$.
+We first define a natural extension of the classical Temperley-Lieb algebra to Coxeter systems of type $\mathtt{B}$ and prove that such an extension supports a unique linear Markov trace function.
+We then introduce the Framization of the Temperley-Lieb algebra of type $\mathtt{B}$ as a quotient of the Yokonuma-Hecke algebra of type $\mathtt{B}$.
+The main theorem provides necessary and sufficient conditions for the Markov trace defined on the Yokonuma-Hecke algebra of type $\mathtt{B}$ to pass to the quotient algebra.
+Using the main theorem, we construct invariants for framed links and classical links inside the solid torus.